Local Medical Marijuana Dispensary Owner featured in National Magazine

-A local Medical Marijuana Dispensary Owner is being honored in a National Magizine.
+WINTERSVILLE, Ohio (WTRF) – A local Medical Marijuana Dispensary Owner is being honored in a National Magazine.

 Michael Petrella is being featured in the Marijuana Venture Magazine in the 40 under 40 section.